dex2dot0/hmda-hero-website-5e8ce/content/pages/index.md

     title: HMDA Is Hard!
     image: images/5.jpg
     content: >
       We'd like to change that or at least make it easier.
-Best of all, HMDA Hero is free forever with an open codebase that anyone can use freely or contribute to!
+HMDA Hero is a free forever open codebase that anyone can use freely or contribute to!
     actions:
       - label: Download HMDA Hero
         url: /docs